mendax0110/satcom/README.md

 ## Overview

 This code is the backbone of a radio telescope project.
 The telescope captures signals and processes them with the ADS7830 ADC.
 The data can be displayed on an LCD for local monitoring or visualized in real-time using the Serial Plotter.
-Key features include frequency range adjustment, signal gain control, and toggling of various display and processing modes.
+Key features include frequency range adjustment, signal gain control, toggling of various display and processing modes, and settings persistence using EEPROM.

 ---